 To begin with, ENFPs have excellent social skills and are astonishingly perceptive.
 This personality type is unsurpassed when it comes to networking and finding out what makes people tick – this is a great skill in any career.
 Furthermore, ENFPs have a unique ability to communicate with others on their own level – this allows them to create strong and lasting relationships.
 Due to these traits, typical ENFP careers involve a lot of personal interaction and require good people skills – for instance, ENFPs can be excellent psychologists, teachers, counselors, diplomats or politicians.

 Next, ENFPs tend to be very talented, energetic and future-oriented.
-They can easily compete with NT types in the career field when it comes to seeing the bigger picture or finding the underlying principle.
-Furthermore, despite being an F type, ENFPs excel at using their logic, forming a very potent combination of intuition and rationality – they can focus on the main goal and then put together the plan to achieve that goal.
+They can easily compete with Analysts in the career field when it comes to seeing the bigger picture or finding the underlying principle.
+Furthermore, despite being a Kind type, ENFPs excel at using their logic, forming a very potent combination of intuition and rationality – they can focus on the main goal and then put together the plan to achieve that goal.
 There are many potential careers that make good use of these ENFP traits – people with this personality type tend to be brilliant system analysts, scientists, engineers and entrepreneurs.
 This is where ENFPs can truly shine – for instance, scientists and engineers with great networking and people skills are extraordinarily rare.
 The same can be said about other ENFP careers, but this is an excellent example of how chillingly effective ENFPs can be in certain jobs.

 Finally, people with this personality type have excellent communication skills, both written and verbal.
 ENFPs can also be truly inspiring leaders in many careers, but they do not try or enjoy controlling other people.
 However, there are several weak spots in their armor.
 Firstly, ENFPs need to feel appreciated by their colleagues and superiors – this can threaten their emotional stability in certain cases or careers.
 Secondly, ENFPs get bored quite quickly and consequently tend to jump from project to project looking for some new and exciting ideas.
 Thirdly, ENFPs dislike dealing with monotonous tasks and are likely to do everything to avoid them.
 These traits may hinder their progress in certain careers – however, some ENFPs turn them into strengths.
 For instance, ENFPs do very well in careers such as writing, journalism, acting or TV reporting – such jobs can ensure that the ENFP never runs out of interesting ideas and have a big audience to keep them going for a long time.